independent resource - local AI - no stock

 • No automated sales chase: one request means one written reply, not a spam sequence.

-• No forced sale: if a Mac Studio, cloud setup or used RTX card is enough, the quote will say so.
+• No forced sale: if a Mac Studio, cloud setup or used RTX card is enough, our tools and guides will say so.

 1. 01

-You send the target model, users, data constraints, GDPR concerns and approximate budget.
+You identify the target model, users, GDPR constraints and approximate budget.

 2. 02